 Why are Foreign Exchange Reserves Important?

-Maintaining a foreign exchange reserve is important for every nation.
+Maintaining a foreign exchange reserve is essential for every nation.
 Whether developing or developed, every country makes calculated moves to ensure that its foreign reserves never see a fall.
-There are seven reasons why these reserves are important:
+There are seven reasons why these reserves are essential:

 Foreign exchange reserves can Secure the Position of Home Currency

-One of the most advantageous positions that a country with considerable foreign exchange reserves enjoys is its currency’s security.
+One of the most advantageous positions a country with considerable foreign exchange reserves enjoys is its currency’s security.
 These reserves maintain the value of the home currency at a fixed rate.
 Thus, it safeguards the home currency against devaluation.
 It also promotes sales.
 For example, China pegs the value of the yuan against the USD.
-By stockpiling USD, it raises the dollar’s value compared to the yuan, increasing their sales as Chinese exports become cheaper than American-made goods.
+SStockpiling USD raises the dollar’s value compared to the yuan, increasing their sales as Chinese exports become cheaper than American-made goods.

 Foreign exchange reserves can Boost Economic Growth.